PPUC/Hardware_IO_16_8_1/README.md

 The inputs In_2 and In_3 are designed for higher speed (100 kHz).
 The Pull-Up can be soldered to other pads to be pulled to 3,3 V (instead of 5 V).
 An input capacitance can be added (soldered) for better noise immunity but lower speed.

 The inputs In_13 to In_16 have an additional open drain output transistor that allows higher currents in case of being used as an output (up to 3 A at 25 °C ambient temperature).
 The outputs are internally pulled up by a 10k resistor to 5 V. A higher voltage (max.
 30 V) can be applied externally but be sure to have your hardware and software! setup correctly as no protection for damage is provided in that case.
+Please be aware that the default state (before software takes over control) at board version 0.10 is "on".
 If used as input In_13 to In_16 feature a memory (like a relay self-holding function).
 If the input has ever seen a low signal (e.g. switch closed to GND) it will stay that way until it gets an active high signal from the RP2040 (make the corresponding pin an output with signal "high" and then make it an input again).
 If this behavior is not wanted you can lift pin 3 of Q13 to Q16, then you have an input/output like e.g. terminal 1 with static behavior but no additional output power.

 ## High Power Outputs